MohammadOsama15/EarlyBird/docs/srs.md

 # 1. Introduction

 ## 1.1 Purpose
-This document describes the implementation details and objectives of our upcoming Twitter sentiment analysis web app, EarlyBird.
+This document describes the implementation details and objectives of our upcoming Twitter sentiment analysis web app,

 ## 1.2 Intended Audience*
 The audience of this document is students and instructors in CSC 4351/4352, to communicate our building process and inspire others in developing their own applications.